In My Bed (Sabrina Carpenter song)

 "In My Bed" is a song by American singer Sabrina Carpenter from her fourth studio album Singular: Act II (2019), serving as the opening track of the album.
 Carpenter wrote the song alongside Steph Jones and the song's producer Mike Sabath.
-Hollywood Records released the song as the third and final single from the album on June 7, 2019, along with the pre-order of the album.
+Hollywood Records released the song as the third promotional single from the album on June 7, 2019.

 Background

 Carpenter announced the song's release along with Singular: Act II's tracklist revelation.
 When asked about the song, Carpenter said "It's a clever play on words instead of saying, ‘I'm in my head about it’.
 The song is about one of those moments where life feels like a lot to deal with.
 We took that and turned it into something really fun and vulnerable."

 The song was written in 2019 by Carpenter, Mike Sabath and Steph Jones.
 It was produced and mixed by Sabath and the vocals were produced by Sabath and Jones.
 The song was mastered at Sterling Sound in New York City by Chris Gehringer with Will Quinnell serving as an assistant.